 I've been a firefighter in Malibu for over 19 years.
 I've worked the Corral Fire, the Springs Fire, the Woolsey Fire, and the Palisades Fire.
-I've watched homes burn that could have easily been saved, and I've watched homes survive that nobody expected.
+I've watched homes burn that could have easily been protected, and I've watched homes survive that nobody expected.
 After enough seasons, you start to see the same patterns over and over.

 Here are the things I wish every homeowner in this corridor understood.